VietnameseCoffee/copters/README.md

 This app will implement the following
 * Vanilla Javascript for handling key events
 * Canvas to render the app and its apposite animations
-* Web Audio API to generate sounds
 * Webpack to manage dependencies

 Timeline

-DAy 2: render the board helicopter and obstacles and walls, Understand basic movement and gravity
+Day 2: render the board helicopter and obstacles and walls, Understand basic movement and gravity

 Day 3: Clean up velocities of obstacles and acceleration for the helicopter, understand how to create audio on events